-The Middle School, grades 5-8, is not simply a bridge between the Lower and Upper Schools; it is a place where the faculty and program are dedicated to the “middle years” and to developing the intellect, skills and character needed to succeed in the Upper School, College and the world beyond.
+The Middle School, grades 5-8, is a place where faculty and curriculum are dedicated to the “middle years” and to developing the intellect, skills and character needed to succeed in upper grades, college and the world beyond.

 Our Middle School curriculum includes: mathematics, writing and composition, history, science, fine arts, Spanish, computer science, oral communication, and physical education.
 In addition, students learn study skills and the importance of service to others.
 Daily homework assignments are checked for completion and mastery, and tests are given to assess proficiencies.

 Our teachers are dedicated to helping each individual child achieve his fullest potential in the classroom.
 We encourage parents to actively engage teachers in discussions about your child’s progress and opportunities.
 If a child is experiencing difficulty in a specific subject, our 14:1 student-teacher ratio prevents him or her from “slipping through the cracks.”

 Each spring, students take part in a week-long immersion course about other cultures.
 From food and customs to language and daily activities, students explore life around the globe.